medic/cht-docs/content/en/apps/tutorials/sms-forms.md

 ## Purpose of the Tutorial

-This tutorial will take you through how to build SMS forms for CHT applications including;
+This tutorial will take you through how to build SMS forms for CHT applications, including:

 - Defining SMS forms
 - Setting validation rules for SMS forms